CRAFT

 Upholstery: Quim

-The upholstery department at the De La Espada factory is adjacent to our woodworking facility and product development office, easing the collaboration between the departments.
+The upholstery department at the De La Espada workshop is adjacent to our woodworking facility and product development office, easing the collaboration between the departments.
 This fluid communication allows for the creation of upholstered products that excel in every aspect of craft and performance.

 Quim is the head of our upholstery department, personally mapping out all of the patterning, in addition to overseeing the work of the pattern cutters, seamstresses, and upholsterers.
 It is his expertise that allows us to achieve precise tailoring and deep comfort on such a diverse portfolio of upholstered products.